Go Back

 For the Apple Brandy Glaze

-• 2 Honeycrisp or Fuji apples peeled and diced
+• 1 Honeycrisp or Fuji apple peeled, cored, and small-diced

 • 8 tbsp brandy or Calvados